lecramyajiv/Fonts-GFS-Majuscule/README.md

 and supports each one with polytonic typesetting capability for use by the various Centres of Hellenic Studies worldwide.

-The digital redesigns of several historic fonts offered here chart this historic evolution of Greek type design.

 All the majuscule fonts available here were designed by George D. Matthiopoulos and are samples of the various trends used in Greek typography: GFS Ambrosia has the main characteristics